Skeleton annotation

 • (And so on…)

-Once you’ve made the final annotation step, the workflow will end and all annotated points will be grouped together automatically.
+Once you’ve made the final annotation step, the set will end and all annotated points will be grouped together automatically.
 That way, you'll be able to separate or select each skeleton’s annotation grouping easily.

-During the workflow process, you can go back and forth between steps as many times as you like, and you can reuse steps you have already done.
+During the process, you can go back and forth between steps as many times as you like, and you can reuse steps you have already done.
 It won't replace the existing annotations.

 📘